Have you heard of mental health myths?

 Mental illness is as real as cancer or the flu or whatever physical condition that you can think of.
 Until this day, there are still those who believe that mental health problems are just a “state of mind” which people can easily “get over.”
 Mental illnesses, if not addressed appropriately, create distress and don’t immediately disappear when someone utters the magic words, “shrug it off.”

-The pain felt in certain parts of the body will not quickly subside without proper treatment, and no matter how many rituals or chants you’ve done to call out your gods for a reprieve, physical manifestations don’t go away.
-This is precisely the same with mental illness.
+The pain felt in certain parts of the body will not quickly subside without proper mental health treatment, and no matter how many rituals or chants you’ve done to call out your myth gods for a reprieve, physical manifestations don’t go away.
+This is precisely the same with mental health illness.

 Sadly, there are some mental health professionals who still advocate for the removal or mental/emotional amputation of certain human aspects because they are destructive or self-destructive. — Noah Rubinstein, LMFT, LMHC

-Here’s some good news for you non-believers.
-People do and can recover from psychological conditions.
-In the advent of modern medicine, different kinds of effective psychotherapeutic treatments, medications, and services are materializing.
-By now, people should be aware that with proper psychological care, individuals who are mentally ill can survive their condition and go back living their lives productively and healthily.
+Here’s some good news for you myth believers.
+People do and can recover from mental health conditions.
+In the advent of modern mental health medicine, different kinds of effective mental health treatments, medications, and services are materializing.
+By now, people should be aware that with proper mental health care, individuals who are mentally ill can survive their condition and go back living their lives productively and healthily.

 The benevolent view would be that there will be more access to treatment for everyone.
 A more cynical view suggests an increase in pathologizing normal experience (e.g., converting shyness into social anxiety disorder) . — Bruce Poulsen Ph.D.

-People have this habit of immediately jumping to conclusions without prior research or proper information-gathering.
-Though it may take some time and more convincing for the majority to take mental health seriously, changing behaviors and perception can be possible.
+People have this habit of immediately jumping to conclusions without prior research or proper information-gathering about mental health myths.
+Though it may take some time and more convincing for the majority to take mental health seriously, changing behaviors and perceptions of mental health myths can be possible.